 - You can either swirl everything around first to combine flavors, or let people scoop into it with chips and get a little bite of each ingredient.
 Leftovers will keep covered in the fridge for several days.
 Just reheat in the microwave or the oven.

-*Nutrition is a rough estimate for one-sixth of the dish without chips.
+*Nutrition is a rough estimate for 1/6 of the dish without chips.